audora/audora-ui/docs/spacing.md

-The `spacing` module exports values that can be used for padding, margin, and positioning (top, left, bottom, right).
+The `spacing` ares values that can be used for padding, margin, and positioning (top, left, bottom, right).
 Using predefined spacing values helps us keep things visually consistent.

 Pixel values are a base-8 strategy as defined by the design system.
 ### Sizes